epfl-ada/ada-2022-project-nonansland22/README.md

 ### Methods

+**Step 1: Data pre-processing, dataset filtering and correction**

-First, we properly loaded and labeled the movie and character metadata and plot summaries.
-Then, using the wiki ID, the common feature of these three datasets, we made an intersection to extract the movies for which we have access to the data available on all three datasets.
-This enabled linking all characters to the movie’s specifics and extracting language analysis from the plot summaries about each character.
-Finally, we used each dataset to extract the most relevant genres, the specifics of each character, and their importance and attributes.
+- Loaded and labeled the movie and character metadata and plot summaries.
+- Intersection, using the wiki ID, the common feature of these three datasets, to extract the movies for which we have access to the data available on all three datasets.
+- Profiling.
+- Used wikidata to retrieve missing information such as gender, date of birth, characters'name.
+- Filtered data: removed non-relevant columns, characters with missing features of interest, characters with aberant values succh as negative values for age.

+**Step 2: Visualisation and exploratory data analysis**
+- Looked at general aspects of women representation in the whole dataset.
+This includes various metrics such as age distribution or women to men ratios and proportions.
+- After observing general tendencies, we splitted the data in decades, in order to assess an eventual evolution in the metrics observed previously.

+**Step 3: Analysis by genre and comparison to the previously obtained results**
-Using the obtained filtered movie metadata dataset, before looking at evolution through time we looked at general aspects of women representation in the whole dataset.
-This includes various metrics such as age distribution or women to men presence ratio.
-After observing general tendencies, we splitted the data in decades, in order to assess an eventual evolution.
-In a further analysis, we wanted to extract a combination of three genres as independent as possible from each other, with a relative importance in the film industry with a high movie count.
-Then, one could assess if the temporal evolution observed previously is equally present and homogeneous across genres.
+- Extracted a combination of three genres as independent as possible from each other and with a relative importance in the film industry due to a high movie count.
+- Assessed if the temporal evolution observed previously is equally present and homogeneous across genres.
+Studied evolution of age and ratios.

+**Step 4: Language analysis**
-Furthermore, we aimed to determine how the female characters' representation itself evolved throughout time, in terms of their relative importance in the scenario.
-To do so, we used language analysis of the plot summaries over time (with Stanford CoreNLP processed summaries), by observing the evolution of agent verbs, patient verbs and attributes associated with female characters.
+We aimed to determine how the female characters' representation itself evolved throughout time, in terms of their relative importance in the scenario.

+- Used language analysis of the plot summaries over time (with Stanford CoreNLP processed summaries), by observing the evolution of agent verbs, patient verbs and attributes associated with female characters.
-Lastly, we assessed if the change in women’s representation is progressive or if we notice any significant gap.
-We can also highlight if the evolution is shared across the film industry or if different popular genres have other impacts and evolutions.
+- Highlighted if the evolution is shared across the film industry or if different popular genres reveal different trends and evolutions.
+- Vizualized qualitatively the results using wordclouds.

+**Step 5*: geographical case study Hollywood vs Bollywood**
+- Analyzed similar features studied on the overall population: Proportion of women and age distibution for Indian and American movies.
+- Language analysis of Indian movies compared to US movies
+- Vizualized qualitatively the results using wordclouds

+**Step 6: Population's reception to women-empowering movies**
+- Used metascore from metacritic to assess how movies with important and active main female characters were received by the society at the time the movie aired.

 ### Proposed timeline